Yuri Trutnev: The President's order to form the Trans-Arctic Transport Corridor must be fulfilled.

 Comment

-From Mikhail Mishustin's opening remarks at the operational meeting with deputy prime ministers, October 27, 2025
+From Mikhail Mishustin's opening remarks at the Government meeting, December 18, 2025

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.